kadenzipfel/smart-contract-vulnerabilities/vulnerabilities/unchecked-return-values.md

 To mitigate this vulnerability, developers should always check the return value of any call to an external contract.
 The `require()` function can be used to check if the call was successful and handle any errors that may occur.

 A caveat developers should be wary of when using the `require()` function is unexpected reverts that can cause DoS.
-If the developer naively decides to check for for the success or failure of the external `.send()` call like so:
+If the developer naively decides to check for the success or failure of the external `.send()` call like so:

 ```solidity
 /// INSECURE